michaeled/uisleuth/README.md

 # Documentation

 This project site is a work in progress.
-I currently have minimal documentation explaining the API.
-However, the majority of the wiki pages I write in the beginning will cover the workflow engine.
-Keep coming back for more info.

 You can find all the documentation on the [project's Wiki](https://github.com/michaeled/uisleuth/wiki).

-Enjoy!
 [@mykldavis](https://twitter.com/mykldavis)